Still Wondering If SEO Is Worth It for Your Wellness Business?

 "I can rely solely on social media."

 SEO ensures your business is discoverable through search engines, providing a consistent and reliable traffic source.
-You own your website. you don’t own your social media accounts.

 How to Get Started with SEO